-In my example of medicalization from autumn 1975, K.K. is a 171⁄2 year-old teenager who lives with her family in Mainz, where she goes to high school.
-She suffers from family tensions and problems of a social nature during the contradictory behaviour of her parents during their separation and divorce.
+In my example of medicalization from autumn 1975, K.K. is a 17 1⁄2 year-old teenager who lives with her family in Mainz, where she goes to high school.
+She suffers from family tensions, psychological problems of a social nature: under the contradictory behaviour of her parents during their separation and divorce phase.
 She suffers under her weak mother.
 She hates her father, who behaves like a demi-God and rejects his children.
 Like many at her age she does not like her body.
-She hates the city, to where her parents moved, and she even hates the dialect spoken by local people.
+She hates the city, into which her parents moved, and she hates even the dialect people in this area are speaking.
 In her catholic school the nuns do not understand her and are not interested in her situation.
 She refuses to attend the school and finally she refuses to speak.

-Diagnosis as the first step on the way to medicalization
+Diagnosis as the First Step on the Way to Medicalization

 In December 1975, K.K. is admitted to the Neuropsychiatric Clinic of the Johannes-Gutenberg-University Mainz, first on a psychotherapeutic ward, then she is ends up on a psychiatric ward led by Peters.
-After an insulin administration in the morning she swallows the previous night's sleeping pill because she wants to sleep instead of having breakfast.
-Peters imputes suicidal intentions to her.
-According to him, the teenager with the preliminary diagnosis 'Crisisful pubertal development (ICD: 301.8)' [belonging to 'Other personality disorders' in the 'International Classification of Diseases'] turns into a 'schizophrenic', to whom he, in the shortest time, administers neuroleptics, antidepressants, tranquilizers, barbiturates, antiparkinsonians, insulin coma and electroshock - an example of successful medicalization.
+After she swallows the sleeping pill from the previous evening after an insulin administration in the morning, because she wants to sleep instead of having breakfast, Peters imputes suicidal intentions to her.
+According to him, the teenager with the preliminary diagnosis "Crisisful pubertal development (ICD: 301.8)" [belonging to "Other personality disorders" in the "International Classification of Diseases", P.L.] turns to a "schizophrenic", whom he, in shortest time, administers neuroleptics, antidepressants, tranquilizers, barbiturates, antiparkinsonians, insulin coma & electroshocks in an excessive way-an example of successful medicalization.
 A quarter of a century later, K.K. writes:

-Years later, after I came into the possession of the records by a theft, I discover the enormous amounts of psychiatric drugs, beside electro- and insulinshock, which expel the life, the mind and the memory.
-In 125 days I had the benefit of the following:
+"Years later, after I came into the possession of the records by a theft, I find out, which enormous amounts of psychiatric drugs, beside electro- and insulinshock, should expel the life, the mind and the memory.
+In altogether 125 days I came into the benefit of following excessive psychiatric drug and shock therapy: